Little Fugitive director Morris Engel was the post-WWII ‘Father of American Independent Cinema,’ inspiring John Cassavetes and the French New Wave.

 -

-John Cassavetes’ landmark and widely admired 1968 independent drama Faces is a narrative wreck and a long-winded cinematic chore.
+Faces (movie 1968) review: John Cassavetes’ landmark and widely admired independent drama is a narrative trainwreck and a long-winded cinematic chore.
+John Marley stars.

 Mia Farrow Twitpic shows far-right US presidential candidate Rick Santorum as he Bores Kids to Sleep.
 Despite 50+ films, Farrow has no Oscar nomination.